-Next, we calculate the total rain rate at each time step (accounting for drop radii $> 20 \mu m$ ) for the entire trajectory ensemble.
+- 5 Next, we calculate the vertically integrated rain rate (by integrating the size bins from 20 μ m on) along our trajectories for the entire ensemble.
 In the first hour, the absolute differences in the rain rate between the three setups is small.
-Absolute differences become larger over time and are clearly visible during the last 40 min of the analyzed time period (Fig. 12).
+Absolute differences get larger over time and are clearly visible during the last 40 min of the analyzed time period (Fig. 12).
 Looking at the relative differences between either the 1DR simulation and the NR case, or 3D thermal radiation simulation and the NR case, we find differences of 10% for the 1DR case in the first hour, and 20% for the 3D thermal radiation case.
-Relative differences increase commensurately with the absolute differences towards the end of the 2 hour simulation and reach as high as 40% for the 3D thermal radiation case.
+Relative differences increase - 10 commensurately with the absolute differences towards the end of the 2 hour simulation and reach as high as 40% for the 3D thermal radiation case.

 We then separated the rain rates according to different factors that could affect droplet growth on our trajectories.
 Following on the results of our investigation of the individual trajectories, we calculated rain rates for parcels with certain thresholds of updraft speeds, cumulative cooling, or time spent at cloud side.
-About 50% of the rain rate arises from parcels that are in an updraft region of 3 ms-1 or more (regions typically associated with higher $q_c$ ), but differences between the NR and 1DR/3DR cases are small.
+About 50% of the rain rate arises from parcels that are in an

+15 updraft region of 3 ms-1 or more (regions typically associated with higher q_c), but differences between the NR and 1DR/3DR cases are small.
 The largest radiative effect emerges from parcels that recirculate (see Fig. 14).
-We define 'recirculation' by setting a threshold in terms of $q_c$ of 0.01 gkg-1.
+We define 'recirculation' by setting a threshold in terms of q_c of 0.01 gkg-1.